Nearsoft/jobs/readme.md

 * Good knowledge of security best practices, preferably PCI requirements
 * Dealing with issues that may come up
 * Participating in on call rotation
-* Helping in launching and maintaining new micro services in Rails 5 and Elixir
+* Helping in launching and maintaining new Microservices in Rails 5 and Elixir
 * Managing security patching and deployments
-* Familiarity with monitoring systems like Grafana, DataDog, Nagios, etc.
+* Familiarity with monitoring systems like Grafana, Datadog, Nagios, etc.

 ### Requirements

 * High degree of proficiency in Linux systems administration, mainly Ubuntu flavor
 * Helping in automation that requires a lot of scripting in Bash, Ruby or Python
-* Strong understanding of AWS Cloud Infrastructure and its services, including but not limited to “ec2, Elasticache, RDS, Redshift, S3, IAM, efs, etc.”
+* Strong understanding of AWS Cloud Infrastructure and its services, including but not limited to EC2, ElastiCache, RDS, Redshift, S3, IAM, EFS, etc.
-* Understanding of the Ruby on Rails ecosystem, its pros and its cons
+* Understanding of the Ruby on Rails ecosystem, its benefits and its deficiencies
 * Streamlined deployment for a continuous integration based team
 * Work experience with relational databases and SQL
 * Experience with agile development process in collaborative environment
-* Good understanding of performance tradeoffs
+* Good understanding of performance trade-offs
 * Good communications skills

 ### Bonus qualifications

 * Experience developing cookbooks with Chef
-* Familiarity with TimeSeries databases like InfluxDB, Prometheus, Graphit, etc.
+* Familiarity with time series databases like InfluxDB, Prometheus, Graphite, etc.
 * Experience designing and deploying large scale distributed data processing systems
 * Experience with CI/CD tools preferably Chef Automate